 - Maintaining at least 6 feet of distance from others when possible

-But what does social distancing mean?
+But what does it mean?
 And how can it help prevent the spread of disease?

 Never Miss a Beat!